-This report seeks Cabinet consent to purchase, either through voluntary negotiation or compulsorily, six long term empty dwellings to bring them back into use, where the respective owners have proved unresponsive to attempts by Officers to secure this improvement.
-Authority is sought to subsequently dispose of the properties.
+A priority within the Corporate Plan 2016-2020 is to create safe and sustainable and inclusive communities.
+Long term empty homes have a negative impact on the appearance of a neighbourhood.
+This report seeks Cabinet consent to purchase, either through voluntary negotiation or compulsorily, a long term empty dwelling and to bring it back into use, where the owner has proved unresponsive to attempts by Officers to secure it's improvement.
+Authority is sought to subsequently dispose of the property.